 When you find yourself with an overactive bladder, before you’re even middle aged, there’s a 50% chance your parents or siblings have gone through, or will go through the same experience.

-Urinary incontinence happens when you wet yourself unexpectedly.
+Urinary incontinence happens when you wet yourself unexpectedly, even if it is just leaking urine.
+Even leaking a small amount of urine can affect your quality of life.
 This causes social embarrassment and feelings of inadequacy in many adults.
 You may find yourself having to go back to wearing diapers to cope.

-The specialist to see for incontinence is called a urologist.
+If you are seeking medical advice for incontinence, you should see a urologist.
+Urologists specialize in the urinary system.
 But you can also approach your general practitioner or family doctor, or even a nurse practitioner, since urinary incontinence is fairly common.
 Women can talk to their OB/GYN.

 Many pregnant women experience a little incontinence during and after their pregnancy.
 There are different types of urinary incontinence and you may need to see a specialist depending on the type and severity of your condition.